Vintageinfo – All About Vintage Lighting

 Manufacturer: Louis Poulsen, Copenhagen, Denmark.

 Other versions: The Louis Poulsen Doo-Wop pendant lamp exists in several colours.
-A black, brass, white, copper and chromed version is since 2012 back in production and named Doo-Wop.
-The original name is Navy Pendant (Søværnspendlen) and it was produced by Louis Poulsen until the 1980s.
+Since 2012, black, brass, white, copper and chromed versions have been reintroduced into production under the name Doo-Wop.
+The original name of the lamp was Navy Pendant (Søværnspendlen), and it was produced by Louis Poulsen until the 1980s.

-The Navy pendant lamps were sold in the United States by Prescolite.
-Today Prescolite is part of LBC Lighting.
-Probably also other companies sold them.
+Navy pendant lamps were also sold in the United States by Prescolite.
+Today, Prescolite is part of LBC Lighting.
+It is likely that additional companies were involved in the distribution or production of similar versions over time.

 Henning Klok